 However, some drinks, like a Chai Latte or Matcha Latte, don’t necessarily have espresso.

 My Final Verdict

-Lifeboost Ethiopian Yirgacheffe are the best coffee beans for lattes.
+Lifeboost Ethiopian Yirgacheffe is the best coffee bean for lattes.

 It has a deep and rounded flavor that is excellent for mixing with frothed milk in a latte.